skurbee/YTArchiver/README.md

 Transcribe full channels, and have the option to transcribe new downloads from that channel.
 Uses YT auto-captions + punctuation model when possible, falls back to whisper (with model options, per channel)

+on download fail, it pings a few things to test internet. if it's out, it auto-pauses everything until back online

 this is maybe 2% me and 98% claude-code :)